volcengine/verl/docs/ascend_tutorial/ascend_profiling_en.rst

    actor, rollout, and ref roles.
 Since the actor and rollout reside in the same worker, under the current data collection logic, they should be configured with the same parameters.
 If there is a discrepancy, the parameters of the rollout will take precedence.
-In end-to-end mode, the ref component does not require configuration, and the entire workflow is controlled by the parameters of the actor/rollout.
+In end-to-end mode, set ref to match actor/rollout parameters for full key-function timing collection, the profiling rank is determined by actor/rollout.
-   In discrete mode, the parameters of ref and those of the actor/rollout independently control the data collection behavior of two different types of workers.
+   In discrete mode, ref and actor/rollout parameters separately control the profiling ranks of their respective worker types.

    -  all_ranks: Collects data from all ranks when set to true.
    -  ranks: This parameter specifies which ranks to collect (e.g., [0, 1]) when all_ranks is False.
    -  discrete: Controls the collection mode.
 If False, end-to-end data is collected; if True, data is collected in discrete phases during training.
+It is recommended to set the discrete parameter consistently across the actor, rollout, and ref roles.

 Use parameters in npu_profile.yaml to control collection behavior: